sakhawat13/AutoSearch-BCS2Lab-/Readme.md

 ![Like this](https://github.com/sakhawat13/AutoSearch-BCS2Lab-/blob/main/auto_google.jpg)
 Give it some time to load all the tabs.

 There you have it!!

 Next time just change to the next index number when calling the function.

+You can download or copy the repository.
+But make sure you run jupyter notebook file from inside C:Users:(your user name) directory

 Best of luck!